buildkite-plugins/docker-buildkite-plugin/README.md

 ### Optional

+### `expand-image-vars` (optional, boolean, unsafe)

+When set to true, it will activate interpolation of variables in the elements of the `image` configuration variable.
+When turned off (the default), attempting to use variables will fail as the literal `$VARIABLE_NAME` string will be passed as the image name.

+Environment variable interporation rules apply here. `$VARIABLE_NAME` is resolved at pipeline upload time, whereas `$$VARIABLE_NAME` is at run time.
+All things being equal, you likely want `$$VARIABLE_NAME`.

+:warning: **Important:** this is considered an unsafe option as the most compatible way to achieve this is to run the strings through `eval` which could lead to arbitrary code execution or information leaking if you don't have complete control of the pipeline

 ### `add-host` (optional, array)

 Additional lines can be added to `/etc/hosts` in the container, in an array of mappings.
 See https://docs.docker.com/engine/reference/run/#managing-etchosts for more details.